 Fly Fishing with Streamers in Small Streams

-The best way to find streamers when you’re going on small stream fly fishing is to cast to pools, drop offs, and slower water, especially where there is overhanging vegetation.
+The best way to find streamers when you’re going on small stream fly fishing is to cast to pools, drop-offs, and slower water, especially where there is overhanging vegetation.
 For little streams, use your smaller flies for the best success.

 One of the best techniques is the classic roll cast and mend for streamers on small creeks and streams.
 Experiment with both swinging your fly through the water or using a dead drift tactic – both work well.
 When dead drifting, cast your fly upstream and maintain a tight line on the retrieve so that you don’t miss any strikes.